White-headed Fruit-Dove on Makira Island. Photo: David Fisher

 Extension to Santa Isabel:

 Day 17: We’ll catch an afternoon flight to Fera Island, from where we’ll transfer to Bouala on Santa Isabel, where we’ll spend the night.

 Days 18-20: We’ll hike up to Tirotonga, where we’ll spend three nights in a very basic lodge.
-This will give us access to the area where Black-faced Pitta can be found, but while we hope to see this much sought-after species it isn’t easy!
-Other birds that we should see while here include Yellow-throated White-eye, Grey-capped Cicadabird, White-billed Crow, and Red-capped Myzomela, and we also have a chance of Imitator Sparrowhawk, Solomons Frogmouth, Fearful Owl, and White-eyed Starling but again, none of these is easy.
+This will give us access to the area where Black-faced Pitta can be found, but while we hope to see this much sought-after species it isn’t easy and can’t be guaranteed!
+Other birds that we should see while here include Yellow-throated White-eye, Grey-capped Cicadabird, White-billed Crow, and Red-capped Myzomela, and we also have a chance of Imitator Sparrowhawk, Solomons Frogmouth, Fearful Owl, and White-eyed Starling, but again, none of these is easy.

 Day 22: Today we’ll fly back to Brisbane where the tour ends in the afternoon.